sanon-dev/django_blog/README.md

 # django_blog

-This blog was created as a summer programming to sharpen skills and take the time to learn a new tech stack.
+This blog was created as a summer programming project to sharpen skills and learn a new tech stack.

 ## Site Dependencies